Skip to main content

 Same-domain SSOApps on *.mgpass.netShared session cookie on .mgpass.net

-Cross-domain SSOPartner sites on other domainsOne Tap SDK with hidden iframe
+Cross-domain SSOPartner sites on other domainsFedCM (browser-native identity federation)

 Same-Domain SSO